TBosak/game-template/README.md

 ### Running
-In order to run, make sure to open two separate terminals targeting the project path and do the following:

-1. ```npm run-script start``` will concurrently run ```ng serve``` and ```npm run-script electron``` to fire up the project.
+1. ```npm run-script start``` command in the project root folder will concurrently run ```ng serve``` and ```npm run-script electron``` to fire up the project.
 It takes a minute for serve to finish up.
 Will hopefully fix this soon to wait and reload electron automatically when angular finishes compiling.

 ---